schedule a free consultation!

 • Nutrition evaluation.

-When it becomes clear that an older person is no longer able to live alone entirely unassisted, the person and family members may be unsure of what services are available in the community to help.
+When it becomes clear that an older person can no longer live alone entirely unassisted, the person and family members may be unsure of what services are available in the community to help.
 They may wonder how to obtain community services.
 A geriatric care manager can help.

 Most professional care managers have experience in either nursing or social work.
 Many have special training in issues involving eldercare.
-Their job is to assess a client's individual needs, then match those needs with services available in the community.
+Their job is to assess a client's needs and then match those needs with services available in the community.

-A care manager will usually begin a client relationship by doing an assessment of the client's health status, living situation, and needs.
-In the course of an interview, many things are evaluated, such as physical, medical, and mental condition, along with legal, financial, and government benefits.
+A care manager will usually begin a client relationship by assessing the client's health status, living situation, and needs.
+During an interview, many things are evaluated, such as physical, medical, and mental conditions, along with legal, financial, and government benefits.
 Housing, family, social situation, and the activities of daily living are also evaluated.
 A written report of this assessment is provided, with recommendations as to services available to meet identified needs.

-If the client and family wish, the care manager can arrange for the needed services, and provide follow-up care and monitoring to ensure that necessary services are being effectively and professionally delivered.
-We also make sure that the client's needs are being met over an extended period of time.
-If moving to an assisted living or nursing facility is appropriate, a care manager can help in identifying and evaluating the various options available.
+If the client and family wish, the care manager can arrange the needed services and provide follow-up care and monitoring to ensure that necessary services are effectively and professionally delivered.
+We also ensure that the client's needs are being met over an extended period.
+If moving to an assisted living or nursing facility is appropriate, a care manager can help identify and evaluate the options available.

-When caregiving starts to get complicated, care managers are a great resource to manage and balance several issues.
+When caregiving gets complicated, care managers are a great resource for managing and balancing several issues.
 They can implement assistance and keep multiple family members updated.
-They can serve as a surrogate for long-distance caregivers.
-They can also help with family communication, meetings, settling disagreements.
-They also serve as an advocate in dealing with health care, insurance plans, and so forth.
+They can serve as surrogates for long-distance caregivers.
+They can also help with family communication, meetings, and settling disagreements.
+They serve as an advocate in dealing with healthcare, insurance plans, and so forth.

 Contact Us